- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 View more

-Can accountants provide a registered office address?
+Can your accountant provide a registered office address?